lindbrook/cholera/README.md

 ### vignettes

-The vignettes, which are available in the package as well as online at the links below, go into detail on a variety of topics.
+The vignettes are available in the package as well as online at the links below.

 [Duplicate and Missing
 Cases](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/duplicate.missing.cases.md)
-describes the two coding errors and three misplaced cases I argue are present in Dodson and Tobler’s (1992) digitization of Snow’s map.
+describes the two coding errors and the three misplaced cases that I argue are present in Dodson and Tobler’s (1992) digitization of Snow’s map.

 [“Unstacking”
 Bars](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/unstacking.bars.md)
-discusses the inferential and visual importance of “unstacking” the bars in Snow’s map and the two “unstacked” data sets, which use “fatalities” and “addresses” as units of observation.
+discusses the inferential and visual reasons to “unstack” bars.
+Then, it describes the two “unstacked” data sets: one using “fatalities” and one using “addresses” as the unit of observation.

 [Roads](https://github.com/lindbrook/cholera/blob/master/docs/vignettes/roads.md)